A Brief History Of Gambling Ships

 pexels photo 464434

-However, it’s not always been so easy to gamble and the U.S. once made it very difficult.
-Gambling ships were a way of making it easier for Americans to gamble, without breaking the law.
-Let’s dive into their fascinating history…
+However, gambling has not always been easy, and the U.S. once made it very difficult.
+Gambling ships were a way for Americans to gamble without breaking the law.
+Let’s dive into their fascinating history.

 READ MORE: Top Entertainment Spots on Carnival Cruises